 - Maxwell Shoe: Lead litigator on behalf of Maxwell Shoe in defending against a consent solicitation and tender offer from Jones Apparel.
 We initiated a securities action in federal court in Boston.
 Jones brought claims against Maxwell Shoe in the Delaware Chancery Court.
 Following discovery, we were able to negotiate a greatly improved offer for Maxwell Shoe.

 - ArvinMeritor: Lead litigator on behalf of ArvinMeritor for its unsolicited bid for Dana.
 We filed actions against Dana in federal court in the Western District of Virginia and in state court in Buena Vista, Virginia.
 We also defended an action brought by Dana in state court in Ohio.
 Due to changing market conditions, ArvinMeritor decided not to proceed with its bid.

 Mr. Offenhartz regularly represents parties in public deals challenged by the shareholder strike suit bar.
 He has defeated motions to enjoin such deals, won dismissals of such claims and achieved beneficial settlements of other such challenges.
 Mr. Offenhartz regularly advises companies, special board committees and shareholders on corporate control, mergers and acquisitions and litigation-related matters.

 Mr. Offenhartz has handled UNCITRAL arbitrations in Brazil and New York; ICC arbitrations in Toronto, Paris and Vienna; and has supervised litigation and investigations in Argentina, Brazil, Ecuador and Thailand.

 Additional Representative Matters

-- Represented four plaintiff European banks in a bank fraud and conversion case in the Southern District of New York related to oil trade finance that has resulted in over $70 million in recovery.
+- European banks: Represented four plaintiff European banks in a bank fraud and conversion case in the Southern District of New York related to oil trade finance that has resulted in over $70 million in recovery.